-K4CHE’s website photo also shows a Soviet propaganda photo of Francis Powers’ equipment after his U-2 was shot down on a photo recon mission over the Soviet Union in 1960.
+K4CHE’s website photo shows a Soviet propaganda photo of Francis Powers’ equipment after his U-2 was shot down on a photo recon mission over the Soviet Union in 1960.
 Clearly shown is a URC-4 radio with its battery pack; the radio mounted on a tripod with its dual-band ground plane antenna system.
 The URC-4 was used as a special “Here I am” beacon for rescue operations.
 Also visible is what clearly looks like RS-6 radio components.

 Incidentally, below is the last B-47 to ever fly.
 It was sitting in the desert at China Lake CA weapons test range for use as a photography and radar training target, slowly rotting away.
 It was then towed 23 miles to a rework area and restored to a point where it could make one last trip in 1986 from China Lake to Castle AFB also in California.
 Piloted by Major General JD Moore.
 Cool.

 The RS-6 set was also carried aboard Strategic Air Command B-36 bombers along with several URC-4 rescue radios.
 See Reference 25.

-One persistent rumor is that RS-6’s were somehow installed in the ejection seat(s) of the B-47 (and by extrapolation to B-52’s as well) for this purpose.
-I have not found any reference to that specific installation/claim.
+One persistent rumor is that RS-6’s were somehow “installed” in the ejection seat(s) of the B-47 (and by extrapolation to B-52’s as well) for this purpose.
+After considerable digging, I have not found any authoritative reference to that specific installation/claim.
 (Note: Not all B-47 variants even had ejection seats for the 3 man crew due to weight considerations, although most did.)